MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-out-of-stock-at-edge.md

 ## Context and problem

 Physical retail stores lose sales because when customers look for an item, it's not present on the shelf.
-However, the item could have been in the back of the store and just not been restocked.
-Stores would like to utilize their staff more efficiently and get automatically notified when items need restocking.
+However, the item could have been in the back of the store and not been restocked.
+Stores would like to use their staff more efficiently and get automatically notified when items need restocking.

 ## Solution